 Our customers include many of the largest global advertisers and digital ad platforms and publishers.
 We deliver our suite of measurement solutions through a robust and scalable software platform that provides our customers with unified data analytics.
 We provide a consistent, cross-platform measurement standard across all major forms of digital media, making it easier for advertiser and supply-side customers to benchmark performance across all of their digital ads and to optimize their digital strategies in real time.
-Our coverage spans over 95 countries where our customers activate our services and covers all key digital media channels, formats and devices.
+In 2021, our coverage spanned over 95 countries where our customers activate our services and covers all key digital media channels, formats and devices.

-For each of the three months ended June 30, 2022 and June 30, 2021, we generated 91% of our revenue from advertiser customers.
-For the six months ended June 30, 2022 and June 30, 2021, we generated 90% and 91% of our revenue, respectively, from advertiser customers.
+For each of the three and nine months ended September 30, 2022, we generated 90% of our revenue from advertiser customers.
+For the each of three and nine months ended September 30, 2021, we generated 91% of our revenue from advertiser customers.
 We derive revenue from our advertiser customers based on the volume of media transactions, or ads, that our software platform measures ("Media Transactions Measured").
 Advertisers utilize the DV Authentic Ad, our definitive metric of digital media quality, to evaluate the existence of fraud, brand safety, viewability and geography for each digital ad.
 Advertisers pay us an analysis fee ("Measured Transaction Fee") per thousand impressions based on the volume of Media Transactions Measured on their behalf.
 We maintain an expansive set of direct integrations across the entire digital advertising ecosystem, including with leading programmatic, CTV, and social platforms, which enable us to deliver our metrics to the platforms where our customers buy ads.
 Further, our services are not reliant on any single source of impressions and we can service our customers as their digital advertising needs change.

-For each of the three months ended June 30, 2022 and June 30, 2021, 9% of our revenue was generated from our supply-side customers to validate the quality of their ad inventory.
-For the six months ended June 30, 2022 and June 30, 2021, 10% and 9% of our revenue, respectively, was generated from our supply-side customers to validate the quality of their ad inventory.
+For each of three and nine months ended September 30, 2022, 10% of our revenue was generated from our supply-side customers to validate the quality of their ad inventory.
+For each of the three and nine months ended September 30, 2021, 9% of our revenue was generated from our supply-side customers to validate the quality of their ad inventory.
 We generate revenue from supply-side customers based on monthly or annual contracts with minimum guarantees and tiered pricing when guarantees are met.